-If you’re looking for something serious with a person, low self-esteem can prove to be one of the major long-term relationship deal breakers.
+If you’re looking for something serious with a person, dating a man with low self-esteem can prove to be one of the major long-term relationship deal breakers for women, especially.
 No doubt being in a relationship means becoming each other’s support system over time but you cannot possibly be happy in a life situation where you’re constantly reassuring your partner of their self-worth.

 Going through a low phase in life is understandable and happens to the best of us but constant self-depreciation and loathing are neither healthy nor attractive.

-It can be a tricky situation where social construct comes in conflict with your strong instincts.
-Morally, you should not date a person who is married or in a committed relationship with someone else.
+What is a deal breaker in a relationship?
+Something that you absolutely cannot put up with and refuse to indulge in.
+Is being a home wrecker one of them?
+It can indeed be a tricky situation where social construct comes in conflict with your strong instincts.
+Morally, you should not indulge in the complications of an affair or date a person in a committed relationship with someone else.
 Yet, it happens all the time.
 People get involved with someone who’s already ‘taken’ despite being aware of their relationship status.

 That is courting trouble on so many levels unless this potential partner’s existing partner is aware of the relationship dynamics and comfortable with it too.
 Getting involved with a married person is one of the biggest red flags in a relationship that you must avoid at all costs – most of all for the sake of your emotional stability and sanity, and also to not become the source of another person’s pain.